Peter-Ebert/Valli-Encoding/README.md

 I have more ideas I'd like to explore, but I quit my job to work on this and have spent the funds I put aside.
 I'm grateful and lucky to have had the chance to set aside time to work on this and never intended to make money off it, so any donations would encourage further research or improvements.

-## Final Thoughts
+## Some Parting Thoughts
-This approach for encoding is admittedly is not very practical, given it's polynomial / factorial nature and the fact encoding requires changing every bit along the entire length of the compressed value (bad for cpu caches), but it is fun to think about how this the absolute smallest we can possibly get for random symbol locations.
+This approach for encoding is admittedly is not very practical, given it's factorial / polynomial nature and the fact encoding requires changing every bit along the entire length of the compressed value (bad for cpu caches), but it is fun to think about how this the absolute smallest we can possibly get for random symbol locations and with relatively simple math.
 The dataset I originally set out to compress was bit sets from hash values (e.g. probablistic counts, bloom filters), so it may have some applications there since those datasets don't normally compress very well.
 Memory and storage are ample these days so the few bytes it saves may not seem significant, but it's worth noting that even a 1 bit reduction means we've reduced the number of possible values in half.

+#### Parallelizable
 Another noteworthy feature is this algorithm can be parallelized per unique symbol, as far as I know no other compression algorithm is parallelizable without sacrificing the compression ratio (not counting large lookup tables which can compress multiple symbols at once, which are still sequential in nature).
 We could also consider not combining individual symbol encodings (binomial sums) together, instead storing each unique symbol separately, as combining only saves <1 bit per unique symbol and combining uses expensive large number multiplication.

+#### Next
 I have more ideas, but those ideas also makes the code harder to read, so I've held off for now.
 If there's more interest or support I might get to them.
 For now I hope you enjoyed this as much as I did making it.